 The timings of Red Fort to visit for the tourists is usually from 9 in the morning till 5 in the evening.

 It is said that Shah Jahan built the Red Fort when he planned to relocate his capital from Agra to Delhi.

 Ustad Ahmad Lahori was the architect who designed the Red Fort originally in red and white colors.
 He also designed Taj Mahal.
 The construction of the Red Fort took around 9 years to complete (May 1639 and April 1648).

 India’s first prime minister Jawaharlal Nehru hoisted Indian tricolor flag on 15th August 1947 for the first time above the Lahori Gate.
 Thereafter, the prime minister of India hoists flag every year on 15th August (Independence day) from the main gate of the Red Fort and delivers speech.

-Shah Jahan built Red Fort in 1639 as the palace of his secured capital Shahjahanabad.
-This fort has got this name because of its massive enclosing walls which are made of red sandstone.
+The Red Fort was built by Shah Jahan in Delhi in 1639 as the palace of his secured capital Shahjahanabad.
+This fort has got this name because of its massive enclosing walls.
+So the complete Red fort is made of red sandstone.
 The royal apartments of Red Fort has a chain of pavilions which are connected by water channel (also known as Nahr-i-Bihisht).
 Red Fort also represents the pinnacle of Mughal creativity by Shah Jahan.